Royalaviation18/Drone-Footage-Stitched-Image-Superimposed-on-Map/README.md

 🧪 Challenges Faced

-- Aligning stitched image with real-world bounds manually
+- Aligning the stitched image with the real-world bounds manually

 - Avoiding ghosting due to overlapping motion